Prepare a CSV file for import

 To prevent inaccuracies in your imports, avoid including any punctuation in the header row (apart from the commas separating each column).

-To use mentions in the description or comment fields of an issue, replace the user mention in your data with the following email-based mention format: [~email:user@example.com]
+To use mentions in the description or comment fields of a work item, replace the user mention in your data with the following email-based mention format: [~email:user@example.com]

 Once imported, the mention will be linked to the user associated with the provided email address.